-First of all, I promise to write a San Sebastian how-to and where-to pintxo guide when I’m back in LA.
+First of all, I wrote a San Sebastian how-to and where-to pintxo guide.
 The city is truly a foodie heaven, but it can also be a bit overwhelming for tourists given the crowds.
 While the majority of the bartenders speak English, most of the menu items are in Basque, not in Spanish.
 This made ordering a bit difficult, considering Els and I both have dietary restrictions.
-And the food can be expensive, depending on how much a you eat and the bars you choose to go to.
+And the food can be expensive, depending on how much a you eat and the bars you choose to go to (especially compared to the very-affordable Southern Spain).
 In summary, San Sebastian is the perfect combination of sun, surf, and gastronomy.
 I highly recommend a visit (just a few days is sufficient) to anyone traveling in Northeastern Spain.
 Your stomach will most certainly not regret it!

 TLDR: a short summary of what I did and where I ate in San Sebastian for those too lazy to read the post

 Where I went: